ivos/specalive/blueprint/examples/SalesSystem.md

 	> The `text` type is default, so it can actually be omitted in the _Name_ field specification above.

 	- EAN
-	- Status: Active, Disabled (select)
+	- Status (select: Active, Disabled)

-		> Specify the value of the field after a colon.
+		> Specify the values of a `select` field after a colon.
-		> Multiple values can be specified by separating them with a comma.
+		> Multiple values are separated with a comma.

 - ReadOnlyTable Product list